pranati20/Hate-Speech-Detection/README.md

 The project consists of two main notebooks:

 1. **mmhs150k.ipynb**: This notebook contains the data understanding, preprocessing, and model training process.
 It utilizes natural language processing techniques such as tokenization and leverages libraries like NLTK.
-Additionally, a BERT model is replicated using Python libraries and fine-tuned for hate speech detection.
+Additionally, a BERT model is replicated using Python libraries like tensorflow, and fine-tuned for hate speech detection.

 2. **spotfake.ipynb**: In this notebook, the trained model from `mmhs150k.ipynb` is utilized for detecting hate speech in text.
 It includes tokenization and model evaluation steps.